antimeme/ripple/README.md

 `include/ripple` directory.
 The [apps](apps/) directory contains web applications and associated resources.

-### License

-Copyright (C) 2006-2017 by Jeff Gold.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ### Build

 If you've checked ripple out of a source repository (such as git)